wildonion/gem/README.md

 * admin SMS panel to advertise the event

-* redis pubsub streaming to publish reveal role, ecq (for registered events) and mmr (for event suggestion to players) topics inside `core/contexts/panel/events/redis` folder.

-* complete actor notifs structure inside `core/contexts/panel/events/ws` folder along with their postman collection endpoints.

-* setup websocket nginx config file (ws://ws.panel.conse.app/notifs/)

-* macros inside the `core/contextss/panel/misc.rs` and a proc macro attribute like `#[passport(access=2)]` to put on top of the admin, user and dev APIs, struct and their fields

 * god and dev panel app using `yew`

+* macros inside the `core/panel/misc.rs` and a proc macro attribute like `#[passport(access=2)]` to put on top of the admin, user and dev APIs, struct and their fields

+* behavioural graph virtual machine (gvm) using `Rc` and `RefCell` of each player collected by the history of each event's `phases` field, event collaboration queue (ecq) and match making rating (mmr) engines

+* redis pubsub streaming to publish ecq (for registered events) and mmr (for event suggestion to players) topics inside `core/panel/events/redis` folder then complete their actor notifs structure inside `core/panel/events/ws` folder along with their postman collection endpoints.

 * publish docker containers to docker hub also add CI/CD setup in digitalocean

-* behavioural GVM (graph virtual machine) using `Rc` and `RefCell` of each player collected by the history of each event's phases to build mmr engine

-* complete ecq, the event collaboration queue engine for the conse panel actix server using BPF tech